teo-tsirpanis/uom/s3/digital-economy/verbal/text2.md

     d.
 Information is being misunderstood as it propagates from mouth to mouth.
     e.
 The older people's opinions are more easily manipulated.
     f.
 Social media do nothing to combat fake news.

+5. Do you consider that the rise of fake news is caused by the way that the younger audience consume news nowadays?
+    a.
+Yes, because they only read what they already believe.
+    b. __Yes, because the news services are constantly trying to keep their attention.__
+    c.
+No, because fake news only affect the Elder people.
+    d.
+Yes, because if teenagers aren’t educated they believe everything.
+    e.
+No, because the news services can’t reach the younger audience anyways.
+    f.
+No, because teenagers don’t find news interesting.